Youngkin faces new lawsuit as Virginia mask order kicks in

 It was not immediately clear Monday morning to what extent conflict might unfold at schools across the state over the conflicting guidance.
 Some social media posts urged parents to follow the governor’s order, regardless of their school district’s position.

-With the order facing a legal challenge filed last week filed by a group of parents and another filed Monday morning by seven school districts, Youngkin urged patience and asked parents to listen to their children’s school principals for the time being.
+With the order facing a legal challenge filed last week filed by a group of parents and another filed Monday morning by seven school boards, Youngkin urged patience and asked parents to listen to their children’s school principals for the time being.

 “Listen to a principal today.
 And I know that there are some school systems that are doing things that are inconsistent with respecting the rights of parents. … Let’s respect it right now and let this legal process play out,” he said in an interview with Richmond radio station WRVA Monday morning.